evo-lua/evo-lua.github.io/docs/background-information/design/implemented/build-system-rework.md

 # RFC: Ninja-based Builds

-This document details the reasons for replacing Luvi's CMake build system.
+This document lists reasons for replacing Luvi's CMake build system

 ## Motivation

-Evo is based on Luvi, and as such uses the same build system (based on [CMake](https://cmake.org/)).
+Evo-Luvi is based on Luvi, and as such uses the same build system (based on [CMake](https://cmake.org/)).
 Multiple issues have surfaced:

 * CMake adds an exceeding amount of complexity and an entirely new (poorly-designed) language to the stack
 * Integrating external dependencies in the build process has proven to be a huge pain in at least some cases